hekkort/ozmor/README.md

 # Markdown to HTML parser
-This parser assumes that there are no blank lines within a code, ordered lists, unordered lists and quote blocks.
+This parser assumes that there are no blank lines within a code, ordered list, unordered list and quote blocks.